EstebanMato/2doParcial-Labo3/README.md

 # 2do Parcial Laboratorio 3
-Primer parcial de laboratorio 3
+2do parcial de laboratorio 3